• appointment@healthcheckbox.com

 • Once the medical surgery is over, the surgical devices are removed and the open cut is closed with stitches or surgical tapes.
 If necessary, bandages can be put over the cut.

-Recovery
+Recovery or Aftercare

-After the surgical procedure you will be monitored for vital signs.
+After the surgical procedure, you will be monitored for vital signs.
 It can include:

 Once you have regained consciousness, you can leave the hospital or clinic.
 You might feel some heaviness in your stomach due to the gas.
 It can make your chest and shoulders painful.
 Your healthcare expert can prescribe some drugs to get rid of the pain.
 You can do your daily activities after a week.
 A follow-up after 10 to 12 days with the doctor will check for any signs of improvement.
+Things to do for a speedy recovery:

 • Wear loose-fitting clothes